kobakvantrishvili/Weather-Trend/README.md

 # Weather Trend Analyzer 🌦️

-This is a Java application that analyzes weather data to determine if there is a potential for migraine hazards.
+This is a Java application that analyzes weather data to determine if there is a potential for health hazards.

 ## Features